-Production chief Zipse named new boss at automaker BMW
+Automaker BMW names production chief Zipse as new CEO

 FRANKFURT, Germany (AP) — BMW has named its top production manager, Oliver Zipse, as CEO to lead the luxury automaker through a shift to new ways of doing business such as electric vehicles and offering cars on a per-use basis.

-The Munich-based company said in a news release Thursday that Zipse, 55, would succeed Harald Krueger on Aug.
-16.
+The company said Thursday that Zipse, 55, would succeed Harald Krueger on Aug.
+16. Krueger, 53, had said July 5 he would not seek to renew his contract when it expires next May.

-Krueger, 53, said July 5 he would not seek to renew his contract when it expires next May.
+The BMW board of directors made the decision during a meeting at its plant in Spartanburg, South Carolina, where it turns out SUVs for U.S. customers and for export.

 Krueger’s tenure has seen the company lose its global lead in luxury sales to rival Mercedes.
 The company built an early lead in battery cars with its i3 city car, but was slow to follow up with more battery models, choosing to emphasize battery-internal combustion hybrids while Tesla seized market share in premium battery cars.